mlpack/mlpack/doc/user/methods/linear_svm.md

    `svm.Parameters()` represents the bias parameters for each class.

  * `svm.FeatureSize()` will return the number of features in the model.
 This is equivalent to `data.n_rows` when the model was trained.
+The output is only valid if the model has been trained.

  * `svm.ComputeAccuracy(data, labels)` will return the accuracy of the model on the given `data` with the given `labels`.
 The returned accuracy is between 0